google/neural-tangents/README.md

 **News:**

-* We no longer support Python 2 starting from NT 0.1.5.

 * We will be at [ICLR 2020](https://iclr.cc/), come tell us about your experience with the library!

 * [arXiv preprint is out](https://arxiv.org/abs/1912.02803).